chris-t-li/portfolio-website-lite/README.md

 Welcome to my portfolio website - lightweight version!

+Deployed using GitHub Pages: https://chris-t-li.github.io/portfolio-website-lite/

 Goals:
-* Simple & Clean - purpose is to provide links to my socials, a brief about me section and show case recent projects.
-If you want to get to know me more, I'm very open to face to face and virtual conversations as opposed to writing excessively about myself on a website.
+* Simple & Clean - purpose is to provide links to my socials, a brief intro and showcase recent projects.
+If you want to get to know me, I'm very open to face to face and virtual conversations!
 * Lightweight - did I really need a React App for a personal website?
 How many of those node modules do I really need?
 (These are rhetorical questions)
 * Space - total website is ~ 14MB (compared to prev version which was 200MB+)